What is white balance in photography? Why does it matter? And how can I adjust camera white balance settings to improve images?

 Examples are matches that have a hot color temperature.
 Incandescent light bulbs have warm color temperatures.
 Sunsets and sunrises have slightly less warm color temperatures.
 Tungsten light bulbs have less warm color temperatures.

-On the other hand, white fluorescent lights have a little bit of cold color temperatures.
+On the other hand, white fluorescent lights have a few cold color temperatures.
 Natural light on a cloudy day has much colder color temperatures, and shady lights have relatively very cold color temperatures.

 White Light = 5500 Kelvin